Bill Cook: New York Rangers

 Cook was again the top scorer in 1932–33, leading the NHL in both goals, 28, and points, 50.
 At 36 years, 5 months old, Cook was the oldest player in NHL history to win a scoring title until 2013 when Martin St. Louis of the Tampa Bay Lightning led the NHL in scoring at the age of 37.
-The Rangers reached the 1933 Stanley Cup Finals against the Toronto Maple Leafs.
+The Rangers reached the 1933 Stanley Cup Final against the Toronto Maple Leafs.
 Cook scored the winning goal in the second game, then scored the championship winning goal, in overtime, in the fourth game.
 It was the first overtime power play goal in NHL playoff history.
 The trophy was not available on the night the Rangers won, leading the series to become known as the "Forgotten Cup".
 Cook accepted the Stanley Cup on behalf of his team in November of that year, seven months after the Rangers victory.

 After scoring only 13 goals in 1933–34, Cook improved to 20 goals in 1934–35.
 In a 7–5 victory over the Maple Leafs on January 29, 1935, the Bread line scored four goals and five assists to reach a combined 1,000 points as a unit over their nine seasons together.
 The Bread Line was broken up in 1935–36 when Bun was forced out of the Rangers lineup by illness.
 Bill Cook scored just seven goals that season, and at the age of 40, scored one goal in 21 games before retiring as a player during the 1936–37 season.
+He is believed to be the first NHL player to score a goal after turning 40.